 Business travel ground to a halt in 2020, costing airlines, hotels, and conference organizers billions of dollars.
 Let's not forget the hundreds of thousands of people working in the hospitality industry who lost their livelihood.
 It was a tough year.

 If you love travel you know the joy of discovering new places, engaging with different cultures, and experiencing new tastes and smells.
-Combining this with business can be an incredibly rewarding experience.
+Combine this with business, and you have one incredibly rewarding experience in front of you.

 With events canceled and in-person meetings moving online, 2020 was a difficult year for those of us working outside sales and field marketing.
+For that matter, any marketer who like me believes interacting with (prospective) customers is critical to our success.
 With vaccination programs well underway in 2021, the good news is that events and in-person business meetings are starting to return.

 Live events are already taking place, and predictions that people will be reluctant to return to close contact meetings and events are (imho) misplaced.
 If you worked from home in 2020, just wait to see how it feels to be in an office with colleagues again.
 The sense of human connection, professional collaboration, and joint mission is hard to explain.